 3. Together with the Pastor study the possibilities and recommend implementation of offering spiritual services and care to hospitals, homes for the aged, prisons, and other institutions within the community;

-4. Assist members of the congregation with physical and social needs such as transportation, counselling, etc.;
+4. Assist members of the congregation with physical and social needs such as transportation, counseling, etc;

-5. Promote the programme of Canadian Lutheran World Relief in the congregation, particularly the sponsorship of refugees to Canada;
+5. Promote the program of Canadian Lutheran World Relief in the congregation, particularly the sponsorship of refugees to Canada;

-6. Plan and carry out a year-round programme for the senior citizen members and encourage their participation in the ministry of the congregation.
+6. Plan and carry out a year-round program for the senior citizen members and encourage their participation in the ministry of the congregation.

 F. The Auditing Committee shall consist of two members to be elected by voice vote at the meeting in which the elections take place.
 Their term of office shall be two years, but they shall be elected in such a way that the term of only one auditor expires in any given year.

 They shall audit the books of the congregation and Sunday School.
 They have the authority to conduct an audit of these books at any time.

 To ensure independence, the members of the Auditing Committee are not officers of the Corporation.